 Let it be noted- In no way is text speak EVER an acceptable form of writing.
 EVER.

-RANT: There is creative liberties in fanfic, and then there is "hello, I'm making up my own canon and squishing it into JK Rowling's universe and you can't make me adhere to true canon!"
+RANT: There is creative liberties in fanfic, and then there is "hello, I'm making up my own canon and squishing it into JK Rowling's universe and you can't make me adhere to true canon so nyah!"
 Kids, try to keep to the rules of the universe that you're playing in, mmkay?
-The Force has its limitations, the Valar adhere to the rules of Iluvatar, magic has its own restrictions, and the characters have established backgrounds and personalities that should be adhered to (Sirius wasn't a muggleborn, Frodo wasn't half-Elven, and Darth Malak wasn't always evil.).
+The Force has its limitations, the Valar adhere to the rules of Iluvatar, magic has its own restrictions, and the characters have established backgrounds and personalities that should be adhered to (Sirius wasn't a muggleborn, Frodo wasn't half-Elven, and Lana was a Sith, never a light-sided Force-user.).